6 min read

 Nothing keeps you grounded like geezer mail, that’s for sure.

-Naturally, I texted a pic of it to my mom because if I had to suffer that image, so did she.
+Naturally, I texted a picture of it to my mother because if I had to suffer that image, so did she.

 What’s Different Now